Board-Certified Plastic Surgeon Chief Director of Ahnsungmin Plastic Surgery

 Surgical Philosophy

-His philosophy is centered on:
+His surgical philosophy is centered on:

-Functional recovery before aesthetic enhancement
+• Functional recovery before aesthetic enhancement

-Conservative and precise surgical correction
+• Conservative and precise structural correction

-Long-term stability over short-term results
+• Long-term stability over short-term cosmetic change

 A Focus on Eyelid Revision Surgery